zulip/zulip/docs/testing/philosophy.md

 often make substantive changes to that component and have their changes that are more or less correct by the time they share their changes for code review.
-More importantly, it means that maintainers save most the time that would otherwise be spent verifying that the changes are simply correct, and instead focus on making sure that the codebase remains readable, well-structured, and well-tested.
+More importantly, it means that maintainers save most of the time that would otherwise be spent verifying that the changes are simply correct, and instead focus on making sure that the codebase remains readable, well-structured, and well-tested.